-- Developer shall establish and maintain an organization that effectively manages all Maintenance Services in a manner set forth in the approved Maintenance Management Plan - 31 (MMP) and the requirements of the Contract Documents.
-Developer shall: - A. Establish a maintenance organization, including management, coordination, reporting, Inspection, Surveillance, design, construction, documentation, quality, traffic management, maintenance, and repair functions; - B. Prepare and update the MMP, including supplementary plans as required in Section MR 400.2.1 of the TPs as elements of the PMP as set forth in Section GP 110.04 of the TPs; - C. Provide an annual report on all Maintenance Services that is compatible with ADOT maintenance management systems; - D. Participate in annual review of Maintenance Services jointly with ADOT; - 40 E. Prepare a Handback Plan and Handback Transition Plan in accordance with Section MR 41 501 of the TP; - F. Deliver the Project at the end of the Maintenance Period in the condition required by the Contract Documents:
+- Developer shall establish and maintain an organization that effectively manages all Maintenance Services in a manner set forth in the approved Maintenance Management Plan (MMP) and the requirements of the TPs.Contract Documents.
+Developer shall: - A. Establish a maintenance organization, including management, coordination, reporting, Inspection, Surveillance, design, construction, documentation, quality, traffic management, maintenance, and repair functions. - B. Prepare and update the MMP, including supplementary plans as required in Section MR 400.2.1 of the TPs as elements of the Project Management PlanPMP as set forth in Section GP 110.04 of the TPs. - C. Provide an annual report on all Maintenance Services that is compatible with ADOT maintenance management systems. - D. Participate in annual review of Maintenance Services jointly with ADOT-;

-- G. Provide evidence of insurance coverage and bonds for Maintenance Services in accordance with the Agreement; - H. Provide and maintain a secure web-accessible database of Elements, Maintenance Services, asset condition, and other pertinent information; - I. Conduct periodic Surveillance and Inspections of the Project and Elements within the Project as set forth in Section MR 400.2.13 of the TPs and in TP Attachment 500-1; - J. Respond to Notifications from ADOT and other entities regarding Project deficiencies; - 8 K. Make Emergency repairs, temporary repairs, and permanent repairs to the Project in accordance with the Contract Documents: - L. Perform Capital Asset Replacement Work; - M. Minimize the risk of damage, disturbance, or destruction of third party property during the performance of Maintenance Services; - N. Coordinate with ADOT and others with statutory duties or functions in relation to the Project, and permit ADOT and such other parties to perform such duties and functions; - O. Perform routine and preventative maintenance, Surveillance, and systematic Inspections of the Project; - P. Perform Maintenance Services in accordance with the provisions of MMP and the Contract Documents; - Q. Perform periodic sweeping and litter removal; - R. Provide location information to others in the Project regarding subsurface Elements through the "Arizona 811" utility locates program; - S. Maintain a current set of Record Drawings that accurately describes the Project in accordance with Section GP 110 of the TPs; - T. Participate in joint Surveillance and Inspections with ADOT or other jurisdictions' personnel as reasonably required by ADOT; - U. Provide qualified field and supervisory personnel to perform the Inspections, specialty Inspections, Routine Maintenance Services, Capital Asset Replacement Work, and all required related activities; and - V. Promptly investigate reports or complaints regarding Project maintenance received from all sources. - In carrying out the Maintenance Services, where there is a requirement for design, Developer shall ensure that the Project is restored either to the original design used for the construction of the Project, or to a different design that is in accordance with the Contract Documents. - Developer shall provide all reporting from Maintenance NTP to June 30th and annually thereafter.
-All references in this Section D to an annual or bi-annual period, or one year or two - year period, shall be measured from June 30th. - 37 400.1.1 Submittal Review Periods During the Maintenance Period - 38 During the Maintenance Period, Developer shall comply with the Submittal requirements in - 39 Section GP 110.10 of the TPs, unless otherwise specified in the Contract Documents.
-Category - 40 A review period in Table 110-13 in Section GP 110.10.2.6.3 of the TPs is 20 Business Days - 41 during the Maintenance Period.
+- E. As part of the Handback Requirements, Developer shall submitPrepare a Handback condition report-Plan and Handback Transition Plan to ADOT for approval in ADOT's good faith discretion-accordance with Section MR 501 of the TP; - F. Deliver the Project at the end of the Maintenance Period in the condition required by the Contract Documents. - G. Provide evidence of insurance coverage and bonds for Maintenance Services in accordance with the Agreement.; - H. Provide and maintain a secure web-accessible database of Elements, Maintenance Services, asset condition, and other pertinent information-: - I. Conduct periodic Inspections and Surveillance and Inspections of the Project and Elements within the Project as set forth in Section MR 400.32.13 of the TPs and in TP Attachment 500-1, - J. Respond to Notifications from ADOT and other entities regarding Project deficiencies; - K. Make Emergency repairs, temporary repairs, and permanent repairs to the Project in accordance with the Contract Documents. - L. Perform Capital Asset Replacement Work-; - M. Minimize the risk of damage, disturbance, or destruction of third-party property during the performance of Maintenance Services-: - N. Coordinate with ADOT and others with statutory duties or functions in relation to the Project, and permit ADOT and such other parties to perform such duties and functions. - O. Perform routine and preventative maintenance, Surveillance, and systematic Inspections, and Surveillance of the Project.; - P. Perform Maintenance Services in accordance with the provisions of MMP and the Contract Documents.; - Q. Perform periodic sweeping and litter removal-; - R. Provide location information to others in the Project regarding subsurface Elements through the "Arizona 811" utility locates program.; - S. Maintain a current record drawing set of Record Drawings that accurately describing describes the Project in accordance with Section GP 110 of the TPs-; - T. Participate in joint Inspections/Surveillance and Inspections with ADOT or other jurisdictions' personnel as reasonably required by ADOT; - U. Provide qualified field and supervisory personnel to perform the Inspections, specialty Inspections, Routine Maintenance Services, Capital Asset Replacement Work, and all required related activities; and - V. Promptly investigate reports or complaints regarding Project maintenance received from all sources.

+In carrying out the Maintenance Services, where there is a requirement for design, Developer shall ensure that the Project is restored either to the original design used for the construction of the Project, or to a different design that is in accordance with the Contract Documents.

+Developer shall provide all reporting from Maintenance NTP to June 30th and annually thereafter.
+All references in this Section D to an annual or bi-annual period, or one year or two year period, shall be measured from June 30th.